rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 In this example, `...obj` spreads the properties of `obj` into a new object `copy`, creating a shallow copy of `obj`.

-5. **Difference from Array Destructuring**: One key difference between the spread operator and array destructuring is that the spread operator unpacks all contents of an array into a comma-separated list.
-Consequently, you cannot pick or choose which elements you want to assign to variables.
-Destructuring an array lets us do exactly that.

-E) **In-place Usage**:  The spread operator only works in-place, like in an argument to a function or in an array literal:
+5. **In-place Usage**:  The spread operator only works in-place, like in an argument to a function or in an array literal:

 ```javascript
 const spreaded = [...arr]; // This works